 Maybe he did it, maybe he didn’t, but a fear of being shunned by the public should never be a woman’s reason not to speak up, and the fact that thousands of people are already calling these women horrible people — before we know the facts — only reinforces the sentiment among many assaulted women that they should stay quiet to avoid public persecution, especially in high profile cases.

-That is what we should all be talking about this week.
-I don’t yet know what he did or didn’t do, but I do know that, unrelated to this case, there are numerous instances of assault victims being crucified online for speaking out against male aggressors.
 Time will tell if Jian was “smeared,” so let’s wait and see.
-But time has already shown us why so many women keep quiet about cases just like this one.
+But, just, stop.
+Notice this: time has already shown us why so many women keep quiet about cases just like this one.

 “That’s why I didn’t want to tell you, or anyone,” she said.
-“I don’t want the general public commenting on how I should deal with my emotional duress, and the decisions I made, and what lines were and were not crossed.”
+“I don’t want the general public commenting on how I should deal with my emotional duress, and the decisions I made, and whether lines were or were not crossed.”

-Until we definitively know whether Jian is a creep, or a man smeared at the height of his career, his guilt isn’t the bigger story here.
+Until we definitively know whether Jian is a creep or not, his guilt isn’t the bigger story here.
 The bigger story is that the 4 women making the allegations will not go on the record, because we the public already have the audacity to tell them how to feel about what’s happened to them, and even worse, what their actions did to a man who might indeed have assaulted them.
-Had we waited until a trial to judge these women, maybe they wouldn’t be rightfully citing fear of public harassment as their reason for not going on the record.

-To be clear, since some people are questioning the article’s motives, this is not a stance on Jian’s guilt or innocence, but a piece on victim silence, and how, even if the people accusing Jian are lying, women are seeing the consequence of speaking out about assault It’s a piece about what we can do to lessen victim silence, and if Jian is the stand-up guy we want to believe he is, he would agree with this sentiment.
-But this article, if you read it how it was intended to to read, isn’t even about Jian.
+To be clear, since the comments below are getting out of hand, as are the hateful emails, this article is not a stance on Jian’s guilt or innocence.
+That seemed obvious.
+It’s a piece on victim silence, and how women are seeing the consequence of speaking out about assault.
+It’s a piece about what we can do to lessen victim silence, and if Jian is the stand-up guy you want to believe he is, he would agree with this sentiment.
+This article, if you read it how it was intended to read, isn’t even about Jian.